marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

  queries (reads).
 Only commands can change state of the system.

 - Query handlers do NOT use repositories to access data.
-They access DB using whatever thechnology they want.
+They access DB using whatever technology they want.
  Usual configurations include a single ORM on both read and write sides, ORM for writes and micro-ORM like Dapper for reads or using ORM for writes and raw SQL for reads.